 There are also 4 more additional targeting options:

 Fourth – You have to choose the placement of your ad.
-For most ads you have the choice of the following ares (See image located 3 images above):
+For most ads you have the choice of the following areas (See image located 3 images above):

 It’s up to you where you want to have your ads served.
 I would recommend that you feature them on the mobile newsfeed and the desktop newsfeed.
 The other options may make sense, and you should test them out in your business, but the newsfeed ads tend to be the most popular and most native feeling.
 That being said they are usually the most expensive as well.